Event Notification Report for August 30, 2023

 NMSS_EVENTS_NOTIFICATION (EMAIL)

-The following information was received via email from the Kentucky Department for Public Health:
+The following information was provided by the Kentucky Department for Public Health and Safety, Radiation Health Branch (KY RHB) via email:

 A Medical Event may indicate potential problems in a medical facility's use of radioactive materials.
 It does not necessarily result in harm to the patient.